Mitranim/gotools/dsadapter/readme.md

 ## Features

+* Generic methods for model types
 * Generic functions for collection operations
-* Generic methods for record types
 * Generic methods for type conversion (records to collections and vice versa)
-* Mapping of resource strings to types, resource factory
+* Mapping of resource strings to types, resource factories
 * Record lifecycle with validation and permission checks
-* DB populate helpers

 ## Contents